ncbi/ncbi-drs/jenkins/README.md

 least 1GB of memory.
 I suggest t3a.micro.

-launch_ubuntu_jenkins_docker.sh will do all this from NCBI.
+./launch_ubuntu_jenkins_docker.sh will do all this from NCBI.

 export IP_ADDR="ec2 ip address of your instance"

+On EC2, $USER is "ubuntu".
+On GCP, $USER is your username.

 ### Run:
 ```